Walthamstow’s Forgotten Musical Heritage

 Ten years on from qualifying as a City of Westminster Guide I wouldn’t have imagined that one of my most successful walks would be in Walthamstow.
 I’m sure that many of my social media followers are beginning to despair that I will ever do a walk again that’s not in this area.*

 I started leading walks in Walthamstow back in 2012 as part of the Appetite Festival which was organised by the same people who organise the excellent E17 Art Trail (2019 details here).
 Since then my Walthamstow walk has changed substantially and to be honest changes each time I do it as I find out something new.
 My research now is an ongoing (and rather obsessive) process.
-I am currently spending rather a lot of time researching one of the many occupants of the house in the picture below.
+I am currently spending rather a lot of time researching one of the many occupants of the house in the picture below and at some point in the future this will probably be written about in another blog post.

 When I started guiding I confess that I probably didn’t know each area in detail but now see the error of my ways.
 It would however be impossible to know the full history of any area and researching for the walk I am doing this Saturday 30th March as part of Walthamstow Notes has introduced me to a side of the area I had never considered before – Walthamstow’s musical heritage in the period after the arrival of the railways.